 Collegeville home prices are not only among the most expensive in Pennsylvania, but Collegeville real estate also consistently ranks among the most expensive in America.

-Collegeville is a decidedly white-collar borough, with fully 91.64% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Collegeville is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Collegeville who work in office and administrative support (17.45%), teaching (12.90%), and sales jobs (12.45%).
+Collegeville is a decidedly white-collar borough, with fully 92.20% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Collegeville is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Collegeville who work in office and administrative support (13.08%), sales jobs (13.05%), and management occupations (9.87%).

 Also of interest is that Collegeville has more people living here who work in computers and math than 95% of the places in the US.

 Collegeville is a somewhat ethnically-diverse borough.
 The people who call Collegeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collegeville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Collegeville include Italian, Irish, English, and Polish.
+Important ancestries of people in Collegeville include Irish, German, Italian, Polish, and English.

 The most common language spoken in Collegeville is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Polish and Chinese.